JuantAldea/DataAugmentation/readme.txt

 The coordinate system is that X axis is horizontal, Y axis is vertical, and Z axis = optical axis of camera in an image.

-2. Install
+2. Building

-You need boost and OpenCV for build.
+This software depends on libraries boost and OpenCV for building.

 boost
 http://www.boost.org/